Thousands Left Without Power in Chicago Due to High Winds

 *High Wind Warning issued for entire Chicago area from 3 a.m. to 6 p.m.
 Sunday

-High winds will cause a variety of hazards on Sunday as a cold front moves through the Chicago-area.
+High winds are expected to cause a variety of hazards on Sunday as a cold front moves through the Chicago-area.

 A High Wind Warning remains in effect throughout the Chicago area until 6 p.m.
 Sunday, according to the National Weather Service.
 Sustained winds of 40 MPH will impact the area throughout the day, and gusts of up to 60 MPH are possible with the front.